TKomericki/Rhetos-wiki/Temporal-data-and-change-history.md

 ```

 The `History` concept works in a backward-compatible way.
-This means that any other feature that used the `Demo.Contract`,
+This means that any other feature that have used the `Demo.Contract` previously as a simple entity,
-before it became a temporal entity, can still work identically in the same way as before.
+can still work in the same way after converting it into a history entity:

-* The basic table for the entity `Demo.Contract` remains, with the existing features unchanged.
+* The basic database table for the entity `Demo.Contract` remains, with the existing features unchanged.
-* The rows in table `Demo.Contract` represent the **currently active version** for each contract.
+* The rows in the table `Demo.Contract` represent the **currently active version** for each contract.

 The `History` concept adds the following new features: